aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Lambda handler

 You can quickly start by initializing the `DynamoDBPersistenceLayer` class outside the Lambda handler, and using it with the `idempotent` decorator on your lambda handler.
-There are 2 required parameters to initialize the persistence
-layer:

-`table_name`: The name of the DynamoDB table to use.
+The only required parameter is `table_name`, but you likely want to specify `event_key_jmespath` as well.

 `event_key_jmespath`: A JMESpath expression which will be used to extract the payload from the event your Lambda hander is called with.
 This payload will be used as the key to decide if future invocations are duplicates.
+If you don't pass this parameter, the entire event will be used as the key.

 === "app.py"